 Luxury Vinyl Tile (LVT) is a popular option since it is waterproof, easy to clean, and long-lasting.
 It’s available in a wide variety of design choices, and also more comfortable than many other types of flooring.
 It’s waterproof ability makes it an excellent choice for anywhere in the home, but especially kitchens or bathrooms.

-LVT flooring, like most flooring that is compatible with underfloor heating, is able to endure temperatures in the region of 27°C, though this can vary from manufacturer to manufacturer.
+LVT flooring, like most flooring that is compatible with underfloor heating, can effectively conduct heat and is able to endure temperatures up to 27°C, though this can vary from manufacturer to manufacturer.
 LVT can perfectly mimic the look of real wood flooring without interfering with the efficacy of your UFH system.
 It’s a win-win scenario.

 Whilst LVT planks and tiles themselves are waterproof, the method of the installation and types of product used determines if the floor is water resistant or waterproof.
 If the product isn’t physically jointed and sealed, it will be water resistant.
 If the product is installed using a waterproof adhesive the installation will be waterproof.
 The areas that won’t be waterproof are the skirting boards, floor boards, untreated concrete subfloors etc.